sheltermanager/asm3/README.md

 ```

    This assumes that your ASM3 is located at /usr/lib/sheltermanager3
-   (the default for our Debian package) and Python2.6 - change if you have
+   (the default for our Debian package) and Python2.7
-   Python2.7

 4. Restart Apache and navigate to http://localhost/asm